Tenant Services Authority: Management

-The TSA's chief executive, Peter Marsh, is the former deputy chief executive of the Housing Corporation.
-Most of the other directors are from outside the Corporation.
+The TSA's chief executive, Peter Marsh, was the former deputy chief executive of the Housing Corporation.
+Most of the other directors were from outside the corporation.

 Approach to regulation

-The TSA has more extensive powers than its predecessor, and emphasises its role as "a champion for tenants".
+The TSA had more extensive powers than its predecessor, and emphasised its role as "a champion for tenants".
 Throughout 2009 it undertook a "National Conversation" with residents and other interested parties on how it should exercise these powers.

-In March 2010 the TSA published a new framework of six national standards which will apply to all social landlords in England.
-The standards are based on outcomes for tenants rather than processes.
-A new approach of "co-regulation" means that landlords will work with tenants to regulate themselves.
-The TSA will end routine inspections of all providers.
-Where landlords are not meeting the standards, the TSA will hold discussions with them before using its powers of formal intervention.
+In March 2010 the TSA published a new framework of six national standards which would apply to all social landlords in England.
+The standards were based on outcomes for tenants rather than processes.
+A new approach of "co-regulation" meant that landlords would work with tenants to regulate themselves.
+The TSA would end routine inspections of all providers.
+Where landlords were not meeting the standards, the TSA would hold discussions with them before using its powers of formal intervention.

 Closure

 After the 2010 general election, the Conservative housing minister Grant Shapps indicated his intention to close the TSA.
 Its responsibilities for governance and financial regulation of housing associations passed to the HCA, but the Housing Ombudsman became the final point of appeal for tenants' complaints.

 In September 2010, the HCA was also included on a list of organisations being considered for closure.
 However, Shapps announced in October that the TSA would be merged into the HCA.

+Legislative provisions for abolishing the TSA and the transferring of its functions were enacted as part of the Localism Act 2011.
+These provisions were formally commenced on 1 April 2012.